MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

     _IPython Notebook Create Message_

-1. Before we submit the message to a service bus queue, we have to insert a new entity into a table first for the BLAST website to track the status correctly.
+1. Before we submit the message to a Service Bus queue, we have to insert a new entity into a table first for the BLAST web site to track the status correctly.

      ````Python
           #insert the message to table first